 70% comes from Asia and 40% of these from China.
 The remaining 30% is mainly Europe/Norway.

 Supplier Due Diligence Risk Matrix:

-All suppliers (manufacturers, raw material suppliers, service providers and business partners) in Brav are being risk assessed at a regular basis (see annual wheel under Due Diligence and Compliance).
-The risk assessments are based upon set criterias for likelihood and severity of consequences of breaches to basic human rights and decent working conditions.
+All suppliers (manufacturers, raw material suppliers, service providers and business partners) in Brav are being risk assessed on a regular basis (see annual wheel under Due Diligence and Compliance).
+The risk assessments are based upon set criteria for the likelihood and severity of consequences of breaches to basic human rights and decent working conditions.

 Dependent on the risk level, proper mitigation actions are put in place.